How to make Raspberry Chipotle Sauce - easily! With step by step photos, recipe ingredients and costs

 Step 4 - Crush the fruit

 Then you just mush them up a bit - not completely crushed, but mostly.
 It's really done just to help measure the raspberries accurately.
-You'll need about 6 cups, mushed up.
+You will need about 6 cups, mushed up.

 Step 5 - Puree the chipotle in adobe sauce with the garlic and vinegar

-minced garlic and 1/3 cup red wine vinegar in a blender, food processor or
+Puree the 2 tablespoons of Chipotle Peppers in adobe sauce with 2 tablespoons minced garlic and 1/3 cup red wine vinegar in a blender, food processor or electric chopper.

 Step 6 - Measure out the sugar